noawe-boi/NoahsObsidianSync/Physics 7.1 What is a magnetic field.md

 Magnetic field diagrams as drawn with field lines and directional arrows indicating the direction of the force that a small test magnetic north pole would experience if placed in the field

-Flux lines never cross. flux lines are shown as poining away from the north pole or towards the south pole.
+Flux lines never cross. flux lines are shown as pointing away from the north pole or towards the south pole.
 ![[Pasted image 20240509093312.png]]
 ## Earths Poles
 The 'North Pole' is actually magnetic south and vise versa